 2. Launch an omnichannel customer service strategy

 An omnichannel customer service experience is a coordinated journey that stretches across multiple channels such as email, phone, live chat, social media, in-app chat, chatbots, and other channels where your customers may come for customer service issues.

-It’s a key element of good customer service in 2022, as you can create a personalized, seamless experience that caters to all your customer’s specific needs, interests, and preferences even when they reach out to you on different channels.
+It’s a critical element of good customer service to provide multiple types of customer support, as you can create a personalized, seamless experience that caters to all your customer’s specific needs, interests, and preferences even when they reach out to you on different channels.